GitHubGreg/moodle-course-calendar-builder/README.md

 **Week labels not appearing after Apply Rules:**
 - Ensure both a SEMESTER_START and SEMESTER_END rule exist and are active.
 - The end date must be after the start date.

-**AI Import button is disabled:**
-- A Gemini API key must be configured at Site administration > Plugins > Local plugins > Course Calendar.

 **Styles look broken:**
 - Purge all caches.
 The plugin stylesheet may be cached by Moodle's theme layer.